vmware-archive/py-gemfire-rest/README.md

 py-gemfire
 ==========
-Python client for gemfire which exerises gemfire-REST-API
+Python client for Gemfire which exercises the Gemfire-REST-API

-Currently under development
+Currently under development.
+Client documentation still in progress.